dgroulx/neo4j_dev_rails/README.md

 	$ rake neo4j:dev:start

 This will start up a neo4j instance listening on port 7474.
-The test database will run on port 7574.
+The test database will run on port 7574 by default.

 ## Testing with Neo4j